-Romantic Ballet in 3 acts
+Romantic Ballet in three acts and five scenes

 Music by Cesare Pugni